albertoxamin/qa-bio-inspired-artificial-intelligence/Readme.md

 * Perceptron: input and output nodes only, no hidden learning
 * Multi-Layer Perceptron (MLP): when there are one ore more hidden layers

-In Recurrent Neural Networs information flows both ways, "enables" the memory capability
+In Recurrent Neural Networks information flows both ways, "enables" the memory capability

 #### Why is linear separability important and how is it handled by Neural Networks?